 Early Bosnia

 Bosnia was broken up into a number of provinces at this time, and each one was administered by Ottoman governors.
 Bosnian Beylerbeylik is the most populous of them all.
 Its capital city was Sarajevo.
 Bosnia retained its distinct characteristics and its own autonomy even while under Ottoman rule.
 Many Bosnians keep to Christianity while still being devoted to their historical practices and beliefs.
-But it was clear in the 18th century that the Ottoman Empire was disintegrating, which sparked a power struggle including Russia acquiring Bosnia as well as Austria-Hungary.
-In 1878 the two nations came together to establish the Austro-Hungarian Government.
+But the Ottoman Empire was clearly failing in the 18th century, which set off a power war featuring Russia taking Bosnia as well as Austria-Hungary.
+The two countries banded together in 1878 to form the Austro-Hungarian Government.

 Banate of Bosnia

-In the period from the 12th century to about 1475 in 1475, the Banate from Bosnia was a state of the medieval period.
-Several dynasties ruled over this state the Kotromanic family and the Bans from Bosnia.
+In the period from the 12th century to about 1475 1475, the Banate of Bosnia was a state of the medieval period.
+Several dynasties ruled over this state, the Kotromanic family and the Bans from Bosnia.
 The founding of Bosnia's own religion and the rise in trade with surrounding countries were the most important events that happened during the years 1991–1993.

 Bosnian War